Master How to Paint 7 Interior Surfaces: Complete Guide

 Learn to clean, prime, and paint trim with eco friendly paint for neat, crisp lines.
 Get sustainable painting tips to make window and door frames pop.

-See how to prep, prime, and paint doors with eco friendly paint for a strong, pretty finish.
+Learn how to prep, prime, and paint doors with eco friendly paint for a strong, pretty finish.
 Discover sustainable painting tricks for smooth, drip-free doors.

 Find out how to clean, sand, and paint cabinets with eco friendly paint for a tough, new look.
 Get sustainable painting tips for a smooth finish.

-See how to prep, prime, and paint baseboards with eco friendly paint for clean room edges.
+Learn how to prep, prime, and paint baseboards with eco friendly paint for clean room edges.
 Find sustainable painting tricks for a neat finish.

-Find out how to prep, prime, and paint with eco friendly paint for a bold, pretty wall.
+Learn how to prep, prime, and paint with eco friendly paint for a bold, pretty wall.
 Get sustainable painting tips for a standout feature.

 Picking the right tool for house interior painting depends on what you’re painting.
 Brushes (2–3 inches) are great for trim, doors, and corners because they’re easy to control.